amirmabhout/GrassrootDataDAOSimulation/README.md

 ### Agent Types

 - **Degen Users**: Data contributors focused on quick returns.
-They contribute data to mint tokens which they typically sell in the market to cash out.
+They contribute data to mint $dDT which they typically sell in the market to cash out.
 A small portion (10%) of these users also provide liquidity to the pool, benefiting from trading fees while waiting for optimal exit prices.
 These users rarely use the actual compute services.

-- **Organization Agents**: Large entities (like AI companies or research institutions) with significant capital who purchase tokens solely to access the dataDAO's compute services.
-They represent the primary demand side of the ecosystem, regularly buying tokens from the market for service usage.
+- **Organizations**: Large entities (like AI companies or research institutions) with significant capital who purchase $dDT solely to access the dataDAO's compute services.
+They represent the primary demand side of the ecosystem, regularly buying $dDT from the market for service usage.

 - **Power Users**: Active participants who use the dataDAO's services more than they contribute data.
-While they do contribute data and mint tokens, their compute usage exceeds their minted amount, requiring them to regularly purchase additional tokens from the market.
+While they do contribute data and mint $dDT, their compute usage exceeds their minted amount, requiring them to regularly purchase additional $dDT from the market.

-- **Most Active Users**: Regular participants who consistently contribute data and use compute services, representing the core user base of the dataDAO.
+- **Active Users**: Regular participants who consistently contribute data and use compute services, representing the core user base of the dataDAO.
 They maintain a balanced approach between contribution and usage.

-- **Least Active Users**: Occasional participants who contribute minimal data, mint tokens, and might later sell their data tokens in the market.
+- **Casual Users**: Occasional participants who contribute minimal data, mint $dDT, and might later sell their $dDT in the market.
 They show irregular patterns of engagement with the ecosystem.

 ## Simulation Components